-This article is about the best small guitar amp and why you should get one too.
+This article is about the best small guitar amp for gigs and why you should get one too.

 I put two Shure SM 57’s on the amp slightly angled to the left and to the right.
 We began the session and as we went along I was amazed by not only the tone being a nice overdrive with a full bottom-end shape that really brought out wonderful unique guitar sound.

 What I loved about this was the fact that this is small guitar amp that has just reproduced a large Fender twin sound on the recording.
 If you read more below I go into some really cool detail about the world of recording small amplifiers from bands like Cake and the Grateful dead.